buildworksai/investigations-mcp/README.md

 #### SQLite3 Native Module Issues
 If you encounter `ERR_DLOPEN_FAILED` or similar native module errors, ensure you're using version 2.0.13 or later, which uses `better-sqlite3` for improved compatibility.

+#### Crypto Deprecation Warnings
+If you see warnings about deprecated `crypto@1.0.1` package, ensure you're using version 2.0.15 or later, which uses Node.js built-in crypto module instead.

 ## Support

 For questions, issues, or contributions: